espressif/vscode-esp-idf-extension/docs/tutorial/app_tracing.md

 3. Configure, build and flash your project as explained in the [Basic use tutorial](./basic_use.md).

 4. Click the `ESP-IDF Explorer` in the [activity bar](https://code.visualstudio.com/docs/getstarted/userinterface).
 On the `IDF APP TRACER` section, click the `Start App Trace`.
-This will execute the extension's openOCD server and send the corresponding tracing commands to generate a tracing log.
+This will execute the extension's OpenOCD server and send the corresponding tracing commands to generate a tracing log.
 You can see the generated tracing log in the `APP TRACE ARCHIVES` named with `Trace Log #1`.
 Each time you execute `Start App Trace` a new tracing will be generated and shown in the archives list.
 You can also start tracing by running the **ESP-IDF: App Trace** command.

-> **NOTE:** The openOCD server output is shown in menu `View` -> Output -> OpenOCD.
+> **NOTE:** The OpenOCD server output is shown in menu `View` -> Output -> ESP-IDF.

-> **NOTE:** Make sure that openOCD configuration files are properly configured as described in [Debugging tutorial](./debugging.md).
+> **NOTE:** Make sure that OpenOCD configuration files are properly configured as described in [Debugging tutorial](./debugging.md).

 <p>
   <img src="../../media/tutorials/app_trace/start_tracing.png" alt="Start Tracing" height="500">